-You indicate that the donation form would inform the customer of the contribution limits and source prohibitions of the Act,4 and that Working Assets would obtain and forward contributor information to the committee sponsor in time for the committee sponsor to meet its reporting obligations.
+You indicate that the donation form would inform the customer of the contribution limits and source prohibitions of the Act, and that Working Assets would obtain and forward contributor information to the committee sponsor in time for the committee sponsor to meet its reporting obligations.
 Please be advised that, under 2 U.S.C.
-432(b)(2)(B) and 11 CFR 102.8(b)(2), Working Assets must transmit contributor information for any contribution exceeding \$50, and the contribution, within ten days of receipt of the bill payment, even if a later transmittal of the information would enable the committee sponsor to meets its reporting obligations.5 d.
-Solicitations and Other Communications
+432(b)(2)(B) and 11 CFR 102.8(b)(2), Working Assets must transmit contributor information for any contribution exceeding \$50 within ten days of receipt of the bill payment, along with the contribution itself, even if a later transmittal of the information would enable the committee sponsor to meets its reporting obligations.